- Last updated:

 Council’s recycle markets at the following locations are open for business.

 All rubbish tips are open for business, only cashless transactions are being accepted.
 Free coarse mulch and sales of fine mulch and crushed concrete sales continue, subject to availability.
 Check availability before visiting.

 Events across the Sunshine Coast have been impacted by the COVID-19 pandemic including events which have mass gatherings.
-With staged easing of restrictions, social distancing requirements and being COVIDSafe, council will continue to follow the advice of Queensland Health for its own events following COVID Safe Events guidelines.
+With staged easing of restrictions, including physical distancing requirements, council will continue to follow the advice of Queensland Health for its own events following COVID Safe Events guidelines.
 We will provide updates as decisions about council run events are made.
-As council venues and facilities begin to reopen, council is working with event organisers who hold events at our venues to reschedule events or hold events in line with Queensland Health endorsed Industry Plans.
+Since council venues and facilities have reopened, council is working with event organisers who hold events at our venues to reschedule or hold events in line with Queensland Health endorsed Industry Plans.

 Council is also delivering on some of its events online and has introduced new support programs.
 These include:

 From kids activities, adult workshops, artist interviews and panel discussions the Gallery website provides online events to feed your creativity.

 At times like this, it’s essential we support one another and show compassion to those who need it, neighbour to neighbour, street to street.
 Council's CovidKindness program provides our community with valuable resources to support you during these challenging times.

 Council has partnered with Lift Lifestyle Medicine to offer The Lift Project Sunshine Coast at no cost to all Sunshine Coast residents.